LCAV/RegularizedTauEstimator/README.md

 	tRegScriptFinal.m
 	tScriptFinal.m

-To run them, you need fast tau algorithms, and the [CVX package](http://cvxr.com/cvx/).
+To run them, you need the fast tau algorithms from last section, and the [CVX package](http://cvxr.com/cvx/).
 Set up the CVX path in your computer in the scripts before using them.

 License
 -------